 Currently enrolled degree-seeking Rice students may audit one or more courses at Rice without charge by securing permission of the instructor and by registering as an auditor with the Office of the Registrar.
 Upon completion, the audited course will appear on the student's transcript with a grade of either "AUD" or "NC" (No Credit).
 There are no credit hours associated with audited courses, and auditing a course does not affect a student's GPA.
-Request to audit a class or to change from audit to credit or vice versa must be done by the end of the second week of the semester.
+Requests to audit a class or should be made by the end of the second week of the semester.
+However, a course for which a student is registered for credit can be designated for audit through the end of the seventh week of class.
+Any request to change from audit to credit must be made by the end of the second week of class.

 Please contact the Office of the Registrar and someone will assist you.

 - What is a CRN, and why do I need it?